 The Weight of Sunshine (El Peso del brillo del Sol)

-The sun is the giver of all life.
+The suns energy is the giver of all life.

 The iron in the stainless steel mobile hanging from the ceiling is from the center of exploding supernovae stars and carries oxygen in our blood.